 Being cold isn’t just uncomfortable it can be bad for your health.
 Sitting or sleeping in a cold room is not good for you and increases the risk of heart attacks, stroke and breathing problems.

 ‘It’s really important as the cold weather starts that people ensure they think about staying warm over winter.
-The impact on health can be severe especially for elderly and the very young,’ explains Dr Majid Azeb, a GP at Southowram Surgery and Governing Body Member of Calderdale Clinical Commissioning Group.
+The impact on health can be severe especially for elderly and the very young,’ explains Dr Majid Azeb, a GP at Southowram Surgery and Vice Clinical Chair of Calderdale Clinical Commissioning Group.

 Public Health England and the MetOffice have launched campaigns to raise awareness of some of the simple steps people can take to keep warm this winter.

 - Heating your home to at least 18°C is particularly important if you have reduced mobility, are 65 and over, or have a health condition, such as heart or lung disease.
 Having room temperatures slightly over 18°C could be good for your health.

 - If you are under 65, active and wearing appropriate clothing, you may feel comfortable at room temperatures slightly lower than 18C.

 - Overnight, people who are 65 and over or who have pre-existing health conditions, may find bedroom temperatures of at least 18C are good for their health; this may be less important if you are a healthy adult under 65 and have appropriate clothing and bedding.